stevespages/dev-with-steve/sphinx-documentation/git.rst

 Deploy at Heroku
 ----------------

 Sign into your Heroku account and create a new app with the name of your app.
 Do not add to pipeline.
 Choose GitHub as the deployment method.
 Connect the GitHub repo.
 Click on the `Enable Automatic Deploys` button.
+Select `Settings` and add the config variable `NODE_ENV` with a value of `production`.
+Add a Procfile to the root of your app with the contents: ``web: node bin/www``.
+Commit and push to Github.